 The POST HOSTEL

-The Post is in fact in an actual post office building, and the location is amazing, right round the corner from the Old Town.
+The Post, one of the best hostels in Jerusalem, is in fact in an actual post office building, and the location is amazing, right round the corner from the Old Town.
 It’s cozy, clean, and friendly.
 It felt like being welcomed into a family more than being welcomed into a hostel.
 There’s a strong wifi connection, large rooms, and a lovely common area.
 It’s a friendly and sociable hostel, but not so noisy that you can’t get some work done.
 I loved my stay here and would happily go back to relax on the roof or at the bar.

 Abraham is always buzzing with cool travelers and the staff is amazingly friendly.
-The location is very central and perfect for exploring most of the city by foot.
+One of the best hostels in Jerusalem, Abraham has a very central location and perfect for exploring most of the city by foot.
 This place is a bit more basic and less modern and design-y than the other ones, but it is super clean and the atmosphere more than makes up for what it lacks.
 Great tours offered also.

 Cool, modern and clean, Stay Inn is also conveniently located in the City Centre, near the Old Town and all the tourist attractions.
-The atmosphere is relaxed and perhaps a bit less party-centric than Abraham, so if you like quieter hostels, this may be a better ma tch for you.
+The atmosphere is relaxed and perhaps a bit less party-centric than Abraham, so if you like quieter hostels, this may be a better match for you.
 The staff is extremely friendly and knowledgeable and the overall vibe is extremely cozy.
+If you are looking for comfortable and affordable hostels in Jerusalem, then you should check this out.

 THE BEST HOTELS IN JERUSALEM